Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Numerical examples

 with arm lengths $l_1=0.5, l_2=0.5$ and $l_3=1.$ The parameters $\xi$ follow a Gaussian prior $\xi \sim \mathcal{N}(0, \operatorname{diag}(\sigma^2))$ with $\sigma= \left(\frac{1}{4}, \frac{1}{2}, \frac{1}{2}, \frac{1}{2}\right)$ (see Fig.~\ref{fig:prior_inverse_kinematics}).

 We assume that we have access to a noisy version $y$ of the arm end coordinates $f(\xi)$.
 The likelihood of observed data is chosen to be Gaussian,

 with $\gamma=0.01$.
 The inverse problem is to find the posterior distribution $p(\xi|y)$ of all arm configurations $\xi$ that end at the observed $2D$ position $y$.

-We learn the required Bayesian inverse map from $y$ in $\R^2$ to $\xi$ in $\R^4$ using our method.
+To begin with, first we learned the required Bayesian inverse map from $y$ in $\R^2$ to $\xi$ in $\R^4$ using our amortized Gaussian guide as detailed in Sec.~\ref{subsubsec:Gaussian guide}.
 Similar to the before examples, the three distinct neural networks in our amortization network are feed-forward networks with two hidden layers of sizes $20$ and $10$ respectively.
-The amortization network was trained following the process described in Algorithm~\ref{alg:Inference network training} for $10,000$ iterations ($N_{\text{iter}}$) using $N_{y}=32$ and $N_{z} =5$ samples in each iteration.
+The amortization network was trained following the process described in Algorithm~\ref{alg:Inference network training} for $10{,}000$ iterations ($N_{\text{iter}}$) using $N_{y}=32$ and $N_{z} =5$ samples in each iteration.
 A step decay learning rate schedule was employed to optimize this network.
-The learning rate was initialized to an initial value of $\eta_{I_0}=\num{e-2}$ and decreased by a multiplicative factor of $\alpha=0.1$ after every $r=5,000$ iterations.
+The learning rate was initialized to an initial value of $\eta_{I_0}=\num{e-2}$ and decreased by a multiplicative factor of $\alpha=0.1$ after every $r=5{,}000$ iterations.

-Qualitative results of the posteriors learned using our amortization network for three endpoint observation $y$ cases are shown in Figs.~(\ref{fig:IK1}-\ref{fig:IK3}), along with comparisons against the corresponding MCMC estimates.
-Specifically, Figs.~(\ref{fig:IK1_AVI}-\ref{fig:IK1_MCMC}), (\ref{fig:IK2_AVI}-\ref{fig:IK2_MCMC}), (\ref{fig:IK3_AVI}-\ref{fig:IK3_MCMC}) show the distribution of arm configurations, conditional on the endpoint $y$ marked by a grey cross.
+Qualitative results of the posteriors learned using our amortization network for five endpoint observation $y$ cases are shown in Figs.~(\ref{fig:IK-G1}-\ref{fig:IK-G5}), along with comparisons against the corresponding MCMC estimates.
+Specifically, Figs.~(\ref{fig:IK-G1_AVI}-\ref{fig:IK-G1_MCMC}), (\ref{fig:IK-G2_AVI}-\ref{fig:IK-G2_MCMC}), (\ref{fig:IK-G3_AVI}-\ref{fig:IK-G3_MCMC}), (\ref{fig:IK-G4_AVI}-\ref{fig:IK-G4_MCMC}), (\ref{fig:IK-G5_AVI}-\ref{fig:IK-G5_MCMC}) show the distribution of arm configurations, conditional on the endpoint $y$ marked by a grey cross.
 Here the vertical dotted line represents the rail the arm is based on, and the solid line represents the ground truth arm configuration.
 The faint-colored lines are sampled posterior arm configurations and contour lines around the target represent the area containing $97\%$ of the sampled arm endpoints.
-Figs.~\ref{fig:IK1_pairplot}, \ref{fig:IK2_pairplot} and \ref{fig:IK3_pairplot} show the pairplot of parameters from our approach and MCMC.
-The diagonal elements show the marginal posterior estimates of the parameters and the off-diagonal elements show the scatter-plot for each pair of parameters.
+Figs.~\ref{fig:IK-G1_pairplot}, \ref{fig:IK-G2_pairplot}, \ref{fig:IK-G3_pairplot}, \ref{fig:IK-G4_pairplot} and \ref{fig:IK-G5_pairplot} show the pairplot of parameters from our approach with amortized Gaussian guide and MCMC.
+The diagonal elements show the marginal posterior estimates of the parameters and the off-diagonal elements show the scatter plot for each pair of parameters.
 Ground truth parameter values are marked by a black dashed line for reference on the diagonal elements.